RajputPawan/Prometheus/_posts/2020-03-19-ubuntu_and_corona.md

 AlwaysOn requires a valid machine certificate and the computer must have booked the service AlwaysOn in ITShop.
 If you are having issues please open a ticket with ATOS.

 ### x2go for Graphical Remote Desktop Access
 We have rolled out x2go to all Ubuntu clients.
-Find more info here: [x2go.html](/x2go.html)
+Find more info [here]({% link /pages/docs/x2go.md %}).

 ### Pidgin-Sipe to use Skype
 We are currently working on the rollout of Pidgin with the Sipe plugin.
 We found this to be a reliable replacement for Sky where we have run out of valid licenses.